ritikkrtiwari/MYOWNREPO/README.md

 - `prime.cpp` — Program to check whether the input number is a Prime.
 - `palindromstrings.cpp` — Program to check whether the input string is a palindrome.
 - `grammer.cpp` — Program to count the number of vowels, consonants, and words in the input string.
+- `templatefunct.cpp` — Program to find the maximum of three values (int, double, float, char, string) using a function template.

 *(More files will be added soon)*